naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 ---
-title: Persisting and querying documents with MongoRepository
+title: Persisting documents with MongoRepository
-path: /persisting-and-querying-documents-with-mongorepository
+path: /persisting-documents-with-mongorepository
 date: 2019-07-08
-updated: 2019-09-21
+updated: 2019-11-13
 author: [naiyer]
 tags: ['guide']
 ---

-In this guide, you'll learn to save mongoDB documents with `MongoRepository` interface provided by Spring Data and run `find` queries using query methods.
+Spring Boot provides a variety of ways to interact with a MongoDB database: low-level abstractions like `MongoReader`/`MongoWriter`, Query, Criteria and Update DSLs and `MongoTemplate` helper to facilitate common document operations.
+As a part of Spring Data, it also provides a familiar Repository style programming model through `MongoRepository` interface.
+In this guide, we'll explore some of the capabilities of `MongoRepository` by persisting and querying MongoDB documents.

 ### Setup

-> This guide uses
+> We'll use
 > - Java 11
 > - Spring Boot 2.1.8
-> - mongoDB 4
+> - MongoDB 4

 Before getting started, make sure that a mongoDB instance is available to persist your data.
 You can use Docker to run an instance.
 Create a `docker-compose.yml` file at the project root and add the following details in it.